Top 10 Best Places to Retire in California in 2022

 Thousand Oaks has the best safety and crime ratings on this list.
 According to recent FBI reports, Thousand Oaks is the fourth-safest city in the nation, with a population greater than 100,000.
 It also has high marks for healthcare providers and medical centers.

-Being 40 miles outside of downtown Los Angeles, you also have access to big-city entertainment and nightlife.
+Being 40 miles outside of downtown Los Angeles, you also have easy access to big-city entertainment and nightlife.
 As you can see, this suburban city has anything and everything you could ask for in retirement.

 Find the Best Places to Retire in California Today